jccsvq/mesomath/docs/source/intro.md

 ![mesomath](_static/mesomath.png)

 # MesoMath v1.1.0

 ## Overview

-This package is intended for:
+This project aims to bring:

 *  the arithmetic of natural sexagesimal numbers, mainly in their “floating” aspect (i.e., by removing all possible trailing sexagesimal zeros from the right), as performed by the Babylonian scribes and their apprentices in ancient times.

 * the arithmetic of physical quantities, length, surface, etc. described using the metrology of the Old Babylonian Period.

-Inspired by the arithmetic and metrological parts of Baptiste Mélès' [MesoCalc](https://github.com/BapMel/mesocalc), it aims to bring this type of calculation to `Python3` programming and to the `Python3` command line as an interactive calculator.
+to `Python3` programming and to the `Python3` command line as an interactive calculator.

+It has been inspired by the arithmetic and metrological parts of [MesoCalc](https://github.com/BapMel/mesocalc) by Baptiste Mélès.

+The package includes:

-`mesomath` module contains four submodules:
+the `mesomath` module containing four submodules:

 *  `babn.py`
 *  `hamming.py`